 Some systems have multiple power supplies and cords.
 You typically find this on high-end servers that allow hot-swap and other fun features.
-In this case, you run multiple drivers (one per UPS), a single upsd, and a single upsmon (as a primary for both UPS 1 and UPS 2)
+In this case, you run multiple drivers (one per UPS), a single upsd, and a single upsmon (as master for both UPS 1 and UPS 2)

 This software understands that some of these servers can also run with some of the supplies gone.
-For this reason, every UPS is assigned a "power value" - the quantity of power supplies that it feeds on this system.
+For this reason, every UPS is assigned a "power value" - the quantity of power supplies that it feeds on a system.
 The total available "power value" is compared to the minimum that is required for that hardware.
 For example, if you have 3 power supplies and 3 UPSes, but only 2 supplies must be running at any given moment, the minimum would be 2.

-This means that you can safely lose any one UPS and the software will handle it properly by remaining online and not causing a shut down.
+This means that you can safely lose any one UPS and the software will handle it properly by remaining online.